 The lab aims to apply multidisciplinary approaches including mathematical modeling and bioengineering to developmental biology studies in order to generate in silico and in vitro models to confirm our biological results and formulate new hypothesis.
-The group aims to apply multidisciplinary approaches including mathematical modeling and bioengineering to developmental biology studies in order to generate in silico and in vitro models to confirm our biological results and formulate new hypothese to design novel therapies for heart disease.
+The group aims to apply multidisciplinary approaches including mathematical modeling and bioengineering to developmental biology studies in order to generate in silico and in vitro models to confirm our biological results and formulate new hypotheses for heart disease.